 According to our sources, Tata will launch the Master-based Winger in the later part of 2014.
 However, the current Winger, which in turn is based on the old Renault Trafic's platform, will continue to be sold, albeit with a minor facelift.
 The Master-based Winger would be positioned above the current Winger as a more luxurious alternative.

-Base models of the new Winger could use the 2.0-liter TCIC engine (which is used on the current Winger) which is capable of producing 90 bhp at 4,300 rpm and 190 Nm of torque between 2,000-3,000 rpm.
+As far as engine options are concerned, Tata has plenty of choices they could explore.
+The base variants of the new Winger could use the 2.0-liter TCIC engine, which is capable of producing 90 bhp at 4,300 rpm and 190 Nm of torque between 2,000-3,000 rpm.

-The higher variants of the new Winger will source their power from either a 3.0-liter engine or a 2.2-liter VariCOR motor.
-The 3.0-liter unit, which is currently used on the Sumo Gold, is available in BS 3 and BS 4 specifications and produces 70 PS and 223 Nm of torque in BS 3 spec, and 85 PS and 250 Nm of torque in BS 4 spec.
+The 3.0-liter engine powering the Sumo Gold is also a suitable candidate for the new Winger.
+This engine produces 70 PS and 223 Nm of torque in BS 3 spec, and 85 PS and 250 Nm of torque in BS 4 spec.

 Top-end variants of the new Winger could sport the modern 2.2-liter VariCOR engine which is used in the Safari Storme.
 This powerplant develops 140 PS and 320 Nm of torque in the Safari.